hist3907b-winter2015/module2-findingdata/m2-exercises.md

 1. You'll need gitbash (which comes with git; I know you already have github on your desktop, which has git with it, but download [git](http://git-scm.com/download/win) and install it, and that will give you the git bash utility, and will not mess with your github set up).
 'Bash' is  "a shell that runs commands once you type the name of a command and press <enter> on your keyboard."
 You can see screenshots and find help on all this [here](http://openhatch.org/missions/windows-setup/open-git-bash-prompt).
 You will be running our scraper program from within this shell.
 2. You'll need jq [download here](http://stedolan.github.io/jq/download/).
 You're going to put this in the folder you've made for this exercise.
 3. You'll need CoreUtils [from here](http://gnuwin32.sourceforge.net/downlinks/coreutils.php).
 Download and install this.
 4. You need to tell your computer that CoreUtils now exists on your machine.
-You do this by:

-1. Go to your computer's control panel.
+Go to your computer's control panel.
 On 'my computer' (or whatever Windows calls it these days) right click and select 'properties'.
 Then select 'advanced'.
-2. Click on the 'environment variables' button.
+5. Click on the 'environment variables' button.
-3. In the pop-up box that opens, there is a box marked 'system variables'.
+6. In the pop-up box that opens, there is a box marked 'system variables'.
 Highlight the one called 'Path'.
 Click on 'Edit'.
-4. In the variable box that you can now edit, there should already be many things.
+7. In the variable box that you can now edit, there should already be many things.
 Scroll to the very end of that (to the right) and add:

-`;C:\Program Files(x86)\GnuWin32\bin'
+`;C:\Program Files(x86)\GnuWin32\bin`

 ...so yes, start that with a semicolon- and what you are putting in is the exact location of where the coreutils package of programs is located.